What To Do When You're Charged With DUI / OVI In Columbus Or Central Ohio

 If you were charged with a DUI / OVI in Columbus or central Ohio, you are probably worried about the immediate impact of the DUI / OVI and the Administrative License Suspension (A.L.S.), as well as the long-term effects of a DUI / OVI on your permanent record.
 You may be thinking to yourself: "what do I do now?"
 Take a deep breath, hire a good Ohio DUI / OVI lawyer, and relax.

 Before you hire a lawyer, and before you go to court, you should learn about your situation.
 You'll want to obtain information such as: what is OVI, what are the possible consequences, what are possible defenses, and what is the court process.
 You'll also want to obtain information about DUI / OVI lawyers because they are not all the same, and the lawyer you hire may have a significant impact in the outcome of your case.
 This website is a good source for the information you're seeking.
-Another good way to get the information in one convenient document is the book I Was Charged With DUI/OVI, Now What?!
+Another good way to get the information in one convenient document is the book Ohio DUI / OVI Guide.
 The book is available for purchase on Amazon and Barnes&Noble, and the ebook is available to download for free on this site.

 So what happens after you educate yourself?
 If the Dominy Law Firm represents you, this is the process we'll follow: